puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_dns.markdown

 * [write a simple module that contains a class called `resolver` to manage a nameserver file called `/etc/resolv.conf`](#write-the-resolver-class).
 * [enforce the desired state of that class from the command line of your puppet agent](#enforce-the-desired-state-of-the-resolver-class).

+> Before starting this walkthrough, you might want to complete the previous exercise in the [essential configuration tasks](./quick_start_essential_config.html), which is setting up [NTP](./quick_start_ntp).
+For this walkthrough, you should be logged in as root or administrator on your nodes.

 ### Install Puppet and the Puppet Agent

 If you haven't already done so, you'll need to get Puppet installed.
 See the [system requirements][sys_req] for supported platforms.